 K-12 Outreach: Exercises

-Several geoscience exercises for K-12 and undergraduate students have been prepared by bureau staff over the years.
+Several geoscience exercises for K-12 and undergraduate students have been prepared by our staff over the years.
 These will be posted here as they become available.
 Please feel free to contact the authors of these exercises directly if you have questions.

 - A popcorn model for radioisotopic dating